 President of NKPR Inc, Natasha Koifman sat down with CanadianSME to discuss how she got started with her company.
 Her advice to leverage social media especially during times of crisis and effective strategies she recommends implementing into your business when marketing.

 Natasha created NKPR in 2002 to combine her two passions: sharing stories of substance and championing important causes.
-Recognized as one of Canada’s most powerful and innovative women in public relations, Natasha has been honoured with awards from the Women’s Executive Network (WXN), Notable magazine, BizBash and others.
+Recognized as one of Canada’s most powerful and innovative women in public relations, Natasha has been honored with awards from the Women’s Executive Network (WXN), Notable magazine, BizBash, and others.